microsoft/onnxruntime/docs/ContribOperators.md

   Multi-Head Cross Attention.
 Bias from input projection is included.

-  When key and value are packed, key will have packed data of K and V with shape (batch_size, kv_sequence_length, hidden_size + v_hidden_size).
-The value shall be empty in such case.

-  The mask is optional.
-It could be key padding mask with shape (batch_size, kv_sequence_length), where value 0 means padding or 1 otherwise.
-Another format is supported when key has right-side padding: mask is actual length of each key sequence excluding paddings, and its shape is (batch_size).
+  The key padding mask is optional.
+When its shape is (batch_size, kv_sequence_length), value 0 means padding or 1 otherwise.
+When key has right-side padding, its shape could be (batch_size): it is actual length of each key sequence excluding paddings.

 #### Version